Constraining the hadronic properties of star-forming galaxies above $1\, \rm GeV$ with 15-years Fermi-LAT data

-In this work, for the signal hypothesis, we test power-law spectra $\phi_\gamma = \phi_0 \,E^{-\gamma}$ added at the nominal position of the source.
+In this work, for the signal hypothesis, we test power-law spectra $\phi_\gamma = \phi_0 \,E^{-\gamma}$ added at the nominal position of the source\footnote{By nominal position, we mean that for sources of sample A, we use the NED position of the sources, while for sources of sample B, we use the default position available in the 4FGL catalogue}.
 In the likelihood maximisation, we fit all the sources leaving free the source parameters (normalisation $\phi_0$ and spectral index $\gamma$) within $5^{\circ}$ of the RoI centre.
 Furthermore, we leave free the normalisation of extremely variable sources up to $15^{\circ}$ of the RoI centre~\footnote{please see \url{https://github.com/physicsranger/make4FGLxml}} as well as the normalisation for the isotropic extragalactic and the galactic diffuse templates.
-The other parameters are fixed the others to their best-fit values.
+The other parameters are fixed to their best-fit values of the 4FGL catalogue.
 Finally, we also account for the energy dispersion using \texttt{edisp\_bins = -2} as advised in the \texttt{fermitools} threads.
 All the sources except for the Small Magellanic Cloud (SMC) and the Large Magellanic Cloud (LMC) are considered as point-like sources.
 For SMC and LMC, we instead utilise the official templates provided in the 4FGL catalogue.
 For these sources, we leave the source parameters to be free within $8^{\circ}$ and $6^{\circ}$ from the RoI centres, respectively.